jcwirko/curotec/docs/scaffolding.md

 ## Introduction

-This document outlines the structure of our **Assessment Project**, built with Laravel 10, Vue, and Inertia.js.
+This document outlines the structure of our **Assessment Project**, built with Laravel 10, Vue.
 The design prioritizes modularity, scalability, and maintainability.

 I won’t go into detail about Laravel’s default folder structure, as it's well known.
 Instead, I’ll focus on the custom parts of the implementation.